azaghal/Factorio-PavementDriveAssistContinued/README.md

 -   **Fine-tune CPU usage**
     > It is always possible to reduce the tick rate of the *driving assistant* or to disable *cruise control* in case of issues via configuration file.
 Opposite is true as well - precision can be incresaed to up to 60 scans per second, effectively doubling the CPU load.

+-   **List tilesets and tileset assignments**
+    > Use the `/pda-list-tilests` and `/pda-show-tileset` commands to list available tilesets and show what tiles have been assigned to specific tilesets.
+This can be helpful for understanding why the driving assistant is picking specific tiles/paths over others.

 ### Mod integration